 Set aside time to attend networking events, join business organizations, and seek mentorship from established professionals.
 This will give you access to resources that may not be available otherwise and increase your chances of success.

-Relying too heavily on personal funds and credit cards
+Relying too heavily on savings and bad credit cards

 Do your research and familiarize yourself with the different types of funding available so that you can make an informed decision about how to fund your business.
 This will help ensure that you are not taking on too much personal risk and setting yourself up for success.